preface-ai/coding-guideline-tips-and-others/tips/git-push.autoSetupRemote.md

 The `push.autoSetupRemote` feature in Git makes it easy to push your changes to a default remote branch without having to specify the remote and branch names each time you push.

-For example, let's say you're working on a short-lived feature branch and you want to push your changes to the remote repository.
+For example, let's say you're working on a short-lived feature branch and you want to push your changes to the remote repository for submiting PR.
 Normally, you would need to specify the remote branch name each time you push, like this:

 ```
 git push --set-upstream origin feature-branch
 ```

 With `push.autoSetupRemote` enabled, you can simply run `git push` and Git will automatically push your changes to the default upstream branch.

-Time saved 😎.
+## Here are the TLDR; 👀

 To enable this feature, simply run the following command in your Git repository: